-Q: GPA of 3.0, is it enough to apply?
+Q: GPA of 3.0—is it high enough to apply to medical school?

 A: Yes.
-The higher the GPA, the better of course.
+The higher the GPA, the better, of course.

-Q: What subjects does MCAT cover?
+Q: What subjects does the MCAT cover?

-The other option is to take a post bac that will enhance your grade.
-Or get a Master’s to show that you can handle the higher level sciences.
-Its GPA will show up separately on your transcript.
+The other option is to take a postbac that will enhance your grade.
+Or get a Master’s to show that you can handle the higher level sciences; its GPA will show up separately on your transcript.

 Q: Should you study for the MCAT side by side with your classes?

 Q: An admissions board said that the majority of those they accept are re-applicants.
-Should he apply for the sake of being a re-applicant the next time?
+Should he apply for the sake of being a re-applicant next time?

-A: No, it’s a highly grueling and defeating process so it’s not something you look forward to doing twice.
+A: No, it’s a highly grueling and defeating process, so it’s not something you look forward to doing twice.
 Don’t apply just to apply.

 Q: What do you do to find a job for a gap year?

 A: No formula for that.
 Just do something that will pay the bills.
-Do something you’ll enjoy and if it’s not related to medicine, make sure that you’re still volunteering and staying plugged in with the healthcare side of things.
+Do something you’ll enjoy, and if it’s not related to medicine, make sure that you’re still volunteering and staying plugged in with the health care side of things.
 You can marry the two by being a scribe because you get paid while getting patient care experience.